HigumaSoft/prompt-ui/README.md

 Also make sure to wrap the main mount point around the `PromptContextProvider`.
 This retains the state even when the component is unmounted and then mounted back:

 ```
-import { PromptContextProvider } from "react-terminal";
+import { PromptContextProvider } from "prompt-ui";

 ReactDOM.render(
   <PromptContextProvider>